 - Shoulder Abductors And Adductors – The shoulder abductors are put to action when you move your arms sideways, and the shoulder adductors are put to action when you bring back your arms close to your body.
 They also include the lat muscles or the muscles present on your upper back.

 - Core – Working the core is difficult.
-When you jump while doing jumping jacks, you activate the core and the back muscles, synchronizing the movements of major muscle groups in your body.
+When you jump while doing jumping jacks, you activate the core and the back muscles, synchronizing the dynamic movement of major muscle groups in your body.
 This is why the jumping jack is an effective exercise for your core as well.

 Do jumping jacks help lose belly fat?

 Doing just jumping jacks will not help you shed belly fat.
 Belly fat is stubborn.
-You must include high knees, crunches, side jackknives, bicycle crunches, and running in your routine to lose belly fat.
+You must include aerobic exercises, HIIT workouts such as high knees, crunches, side jackknives, bicycle crunches, and running in your fitness routines to lose belly fat.

 How many calories do you burn while doing jumping jacks?